-By the end of the noughties, a dance called jerk, or jerkin', became all the rage in the streets of Los Angeles.
+By the end of the noughties, a dance style called jerk, or jerkin', became all the rage in the streets of Los Angeles.
 Soon, it would create its own musical genre, a bit like its Bay Area cousin, hyphy.
 Though ephemeral, this craze helped putting dance back to the heart of West Coast hip-hop, and prepared the ground for ratchet, another style, popularized later on by the likes of YG and DJ Mustard.
-Among the bands at the spearhead of jerkin' was Pink Dollaz, a quintet exclusively made of female teenagers, with a taste for sexually explicit lyrics.
-Like the movement it belonged two, the band was short-lived, but a few years later, twin sisters Cammy and Cee Cee would become visible again, under the names of Cam and China.
+Among the bands at the spearhead of jerkin' was Pink Dollaz, a quintet exclusively made of female teenagers, with a strong taste for sexually explicit lyrics.
+Like the movement it belonged two, the band was short-lived, A few years later, however, the twin sisters Cammy and Cee Cee would become visible again, under the names of Cam and China.

 The twins, indeed, didn't look too accommodating.
 They were here to enjoy life, but on their own terms.
 They wanted to take control.
 Even when they got sentimental, their feminine perspective left nothing to passiveness.
 For example "In My Feelings", apparently a cute R&B song with a nice hook, was actually dedicated to physical love.
-And the sisters had skills, as demonstrated with the rhythm changes and the double-time flow on the concluding "We Gon Make It".
+And the sisters had skills, as demonstrated with the rhythm changes and double-time flow on "We Gon Make It".